ashishrajsrivastava/learningresources/README.md

 # Awesome free learning resources during lockdown
-Awesome learning resources on different technologies.
-Most if the content has been made free during COVIT-19 lock-down.
-I will try to keep this updated frequently in future.
-If you find information on this page out of date, please feel free to open an issue with details.
-If you want to contribute, feel free to fork this repo, add your resources and create a PR.
+These learning resources on different technologies have been made free during COVIT-19 lockdown.
+However, i will try to keep this updated with free resources in future even after lockdown.
+If you find information on this page out of date, please open an issue with details and i will try to make corrections.
+If you want to contribute, feel free to fork this repo, add your resources by appending the list and create PR.

 1.